freeCodeCamp/guide/src/pages/html/attributes/href-attribute/index.md

 ---
 ## Href Attribute

-The href attribute is mainly used for `<a>` tags to specify the URL for a webpage the link leads to.
+Href is short for "Hypertext Reference" and is an HTML attribute.
+The href attribute is mainly used for `<a>` tags to specify the URL for a webpage the link leads to (whether it be on a different section of the same page, or on a completely different webpage).

 For example:
 ```html